Samsung Front-Load Washer Not Draining? Here's What We Found on a Recent Service Call in Mount Holly

 The Service Call: A Samsung Washer Full of Standing Water

 We got the call on a Tuesday morning.
 A homeowner in Mount Holly had gone to switch their laundry and found their Samsung front-load washer stuck mid-cycle with a full drum of standing water and the 5E error code blinking on the control panel.
 The door was locked — which it does automatically when water is present — and they couldn't get the load out.
-Not a fun situation when you're trying to get through the week's laundry.
+Our technician arrived the same afternoon.
+As you can see in the photo, the first thing we do on a Samsung front-load drainage call is access the drain pump filter panel at the bottom front of the machine.

 Why Samsung Front-Load Washers Stop Draining

 The 5E error (also displayed as SE on older Samsung models) is Samsung's drain error code.
 It means the washer tried to drain and couldn't complete the cycle within the expected time window.
-It doesn't tell you exactly why — that's what diagnosis is for — but it narrows the field considerably.
+The four most common causes we find on Samsung front-load drainage calls are:

 • Clogged drain pump filter: This is the culprit the majority of the time.
 The filter sits behind that lower access panel and is designed to catch lint, coins, hair ties, and small items before they reach the pump.
 When it gets packed full — which happens faster than most people realize — water can't pass through and the washer can't drain.